Skip to main content

 Do I need a visa or ETIAS to visit Iceland?

 It depends on your nationality.
-EU/EEA citizens travel freely.
-Citizens from 60 visa-exempt countries (US, UK, Canada, etc.) will need ETIAS from Q4 2026 (€20).
-All other nationalities need a Schengen Visa (€80).
+EU/EEA citizens enter without restrictions.
+Citizens from 59 visa-exempt countries (US, UK, Canada, and others) will need ETIAS from Q4 2026 (€20).
+All other nationalities must obtain a Schengen Visa (€80).

 Is Iceland part of the Schengen Area?